MaxGonchar/gameV5/docs/Character/character_data_structure.md

           base_impact:
           reasoning:
       manifestation: # How this character specifically shows this mental state - their unique physical and behavioral responses

+behavioral_modes: # A list of character-specific behavioral modes that represent different emotional shades of the base personality.
+Each mode emerges from specific mental state combinations and defines how the character pursues goals under those emotional conditions.
+  - mode_name: # A character-specific, evocative name for this behavioral mode (e.g., "survival_edge", "cautious_hope", "overwhelmed_shutdown")
+    description: # Brief description of the emotional state this mode represents and when it activates

+    trigger_conditions: # Mental state combinations that activate this mode.
+Use mental state type names and their level names.
+      # mental_state_type: [level_name, level_name]  # e.g., stress: [high, overwhelming], trust: [low, fragile]

+    traits: # Complete list of traits for this mode, using standard "Action/Behavior → Motivation/Rationale" syntax.
+These are shades of base personality, not replacements.
+      - "Action/Behavior → Motivation/Rationale"
+      - "Action/Behavior → Motivation/Rationale"

+    speech_patterns: # How character's speech shifts in this mode - amplifications or constraints on base patterns
+      -
+      -

+    physical_tells: # Additional physical behaviors specific to this emotional mode
+      -
+      -

+    behavioral_effects: # High-level description of proactive behaviors character exhibits in this mode (metadata for understanding/future goal generation)
+      -
+      -

+    strategy_priorities: # Which approaches character prioritizes in this mode (metadata for understanding/future goal generation)
+      -
+      -

 general: # A block for general world-building and descriptive information about the character.
   home_world: # A description of the setting the character originates from or currently inhabits.
 It should explain the nature of the world and how the character perceives it—is it a source of wonder, terror, indifference, or opportunity?